VUmcCGP/wisecondor/README.md

         samples are represented in the reference set.
         - It is also advised that both male and female samples (for NIPT, this means male and female feti) are (more or less) equally included.
-        - Gender prediction is based on multimodel modeling of the Y-read fraction.
-This means that, if only few samples (<50) are included, this process will not be accurate, and gonosomal predictions will fail.
+        - Gender prediction is based on a Gaussian mixture model of the Y-read fraction.
+This means that, if only few samples (<30) are included during reference creation, this process will not be accurate, and gonosomal predictions could fail.
         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted,